-Biden administration begins first face-off with China amid worsening relations
+Biden administration begins first faceoff with China amid worsening relations

 “We will push back if necessary when China uses coercion or aggression to get its way,” Blinken said in Japan.

-China’s official media organs initially sounded a positive note when the Anchorage meeting was announced, with an editorial in China Daily calling it a “welcome development, reviving hopes that the two countries will be able to demonstrate the wisdom and resolve to navigate ties away from conflict and confrontation.”
+China’s official media organs initially sounded a positive note when the Anchorage meetings were announced, with an editorial in China Daily calling it a “welcome development, reviving hopes that the two countries will be able to demonstrate the wisdom and resolve to navigate ties away from conflict and confrontation.”

-But as U.S. officials downplayed the meeting, calling it a “one-off” that entails no intention of “follow-on engagements,” Chinese messaging dimmed in response, with the Chinese ambassador to the United States, Cui Tiankai, saying “we don’t hold overly high hopes.”
+But as U.S. officials downplayed the meeting, calling it a “one-off” that entails no intention of “follow-on engagements,” Chinese messaging dimmed in response, with the Chinese ambassador to the United States, Cui Tiankai, saying, “We don’t hold overly high hopes.”

-The challenge for U.S. officials will be in balancing what Blinken has called a “complex relationship” that has significant stakes for combatting the coronavirus pandemic and climate change given Beijing’s status as the world’s largest emitter.
+The challenge for U.S. officials will be in balancing what Blinken has called a “complex relationship” that has significant stakes for combating the coronavirus pandemic and climate change given Beijing’s status as the world’s largest emitter of greenhouse gases.

 Blinken has made clear he will open the discussions from a tone of confrontation.